MileHacker Logo

 River Transportation & Connections

 Recreational boat tours on the Trave River around the Old Town islands are popular.
-These tours are for sightseeing and do not serve as main transportation.
+These tours are for touring and do not serve as main transportation.
 Lübeck does not have a structured boat taxi system.

 Port to City Connections